 New draperies may have a formaldehyde-based finish.
 Air out before hanging.

 Fireplaces create CO and other combustion pollutants.
 Open the flue during use.
+Have

-Have the flue and chimney inspected each year.
+the flue and chimney inspected each year.

 Gas or kerosene space heaters create CO and combustion pollutants.
-Never use
+Never use them

-an exhaust fan, and open windows slightly.
+fan, and open windows slightly.

 Household cleaners may give off unsafe or irritating vapors.
-Use nonaerosol,
+Use nonaerosol, nontoxic

 Moisture from cooking and washing leads to living pollutants.
 Use exhaust fans.

 Unvented gas stoves and ranges raise the risks of CO and combustion byproducts.
+Clean

 Paint and solvents.
 Air out when using.
 Reseal containers well.
-Clean brushes
+Clean brushes outside.

 Laundry or utility areas

-lint filters often and provide air for gas combustion.
+often and provide air for gas combustion.

-or wear.
+wear.
 Have a professional make any repairs.

+Furnaces and water heaters.
 Fossil-fuel furnaces and water heaters pose risks of CO and combustion pollutants.

 Have them inspected yearly, clean around them often, and change filters regularly.

-EPA correct radon levels of 4 picocuries per liter or higher.
+correct radon levels of 4 picocuries per liter or higher.